tprelog/iocage-homeassistant/README.md

   - Home Assistant: `http://YOUR.HOMEASSISTANT.IP.ADDRESS:8123`
   - HADashboard   : `http://YOUR.HOMEASSISTANT.IP.ADDRESS:5050`
   - Configurator  : `http://YOUR.HOMEASSISTANT.IP.ADDRESS:3218`
 ---
+---

+## iocage-plugin-homeassistant

+ - This script will by default create a plugin-jail for Home-Assistant on FreeNAS 11.2
+ - However for Home Assistant I think using this script to install "standard-jail" is my recommended choice

+**Download plugin and install**

+    wget -O /tmp/homeassistant.json https://raw.githubusercontent.com/tprelog/iocage-homeassistant/master/homeassistant.json
+    sudo iocage fetch -P dhcp=on vnet=on bpf=yes -n /tmp/homeassistant.json --branch 'master'

+---

 ###### To see a list of jails as well as their ip address